 Alternative Cooking Methods for Chestnut Crepes with Pumpkin and Mushrooms

-Roasting chestnuts in a Dutch oven can bring out their sweet, nutty flavor beautifully.
+Roasting chestnuts in a Dutch Oven can bring out their sweet, nutty flavor beautifully.
 The heavy lid traps the heat inside, allowing the chestnuts to roast evenly.
 And the best part?
 You can do it right on your stovetop!

 Tips for making Chestnut Crepes with Pumpkin and Mushrooms